timrundstrom/halsa-och-valbefinnande/README.md

 Types of licences used: Pixabay licence, CC0 Public Domain, CC BY-SA 4.0.

-Information about invividual photos given below:
+Information about invividual photos provided below:

 ## Used Photos' lincenses and recognition.
 - **Avenue**